believerman/strata-cms-template/site/content/post/test.md

 title: Test
 date: 2017-11-21T05:41:22.722Z
 ---
-First post to test if site is working correctly.
+First post to test if site is working correctly...